gitcamp/git.camp/purpose.md

 at helping you up your git skills.

-The knowledge and experience contained on this site is the result of *countless* hours googling error messages mysterious outputs at the terminal prompt.
+The knowledge and experience contained on this site is the result of *countless* hours googling error messages and mysterious outputs at the terminal prompt.

 Have something you want to learn more about?
 Confused about a particular git-related topic?
 [Open an Issue](https://github.com/jshawl/git.camp/issues/new?title=post+idea) and tell